Fenchel Lifted Networks: A Lagrange Relaxation of Neural Network Training: Conclusion and Future Work

 In this paper we propose Fenchel lifted networks, a family of models that provide a rigorous lower bound of the traditional neural network training problem.
 Fenchel lifted networks are similar to other methods that lift the dimension of the training problem, and thus exhibit many desirable properties in terms of scalability and the parallel structure of its sub-problems.
 As a result, we show that our family of models can be trained efficiently using block coordinate descent where the sub-problems can be parallelized across data points and/or layers.
 Unlike other similar lifted methods, Fenchel lifted networks are able to compete with traditional fully connected and convolutional neural networks on standard classification data sets, and in some cases are able to outperform them.

 Future work will look at extending the ideas presented here to Recurrent Neural Networks, as well as exploring how to use the class of models described in the paper to train deeper networks.
-Another line of work looking into how to develop closed-form solutions and optimized software for the sub-problems that arise during training may further highlight the benefits that the model initially shows.

 \gdef\thesection{Appendix \Alph{section}}

 { {{ \bfseries Supplementary material}}}